ululi1970/PyGlue/README.md

 }

+See also the main.cpp file for more example of usage.

 # Design considerations

 The library is designed to minimize deep copies.
 To this effect, only basic types (int, float and double) are passed by value, on the assumption that nobody would want to set up the machinery to manipulate simple types.
 Data rich structures (e.g., valarrays) are instead aliased into numpys, without deep copies.